What's happening in week 3 of your pregnancy

 Even though your body is awash with hormones, you are probably feeling pretty much the same as usual at the moment – you might even by checking your diary and stocking up on the san pro in the naïve assumption that your period is due any day!
 Any signs of pregnancy now are likely to be very similar to those you experience just before you come on – perhaps some mild cramping, sore, heavy boobs, and generally PMS type feelings.
 Amazing to think what is actually going on in there!

-What to think about in week 3
+What to think about at 3 weeks pregnant

 Discovering you are pregnant is obviously a totally joyous occasion – but it is also one that can throw up a few practical issues too!
 You might need to think about making some big lifestyle changes, such as moving house, changing your car, or even re-thinking your long term career plans.
 Babies certainly make a huge financial impact on parents, too, so it is never too early in your pregnancy to start budgeting for all the things you are going to need, from nappies through to travel systems!
 Have a look at our money and finances pages for lots of helpful advice on family finance.